 – A Fire Engine, Police car, or other emergency vehicle for children’s viewing.

-- The Public Relations & Marketing Department can provide you with more information that will help you organize your block party.
+- The Communications, Branding & Marketing Department can provide you with more information that will help you organize your block party.
 Call (708) 210-2918 or send email to email@example.com

 - To ensure that work is done according to code, a permit is required for work such as structural changes, electrical changes, new siding, new fencing, new shed, window and door replacements, etc. Property values in South Holland have consistently risen each year, in part because our housing stock is well maintained and structurally sound.